ariafyy/ariafyy.github.io/content/authors/admin/_index.md

 role: Actively seeking 24Fall PhD position in USA!!!

 # # Organizations/Affiliations to show in About widget
-# organizations:
+organizations:
-#   - name: Stanford University
+   - name: ❌ Unfished homepage!！！
 #     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)